usgpo/api/README.md

 ### Packages Service
 [samples](/samples/packages/)

-This service allows you to specify a **govinfo** `packageId` and retrieve available forms of content and metadata.
+This service allows you to specify a GovInfo `packageId` and retrieve available forms of content and metadata.
 A `/summary` json response is available that includes links and basic metadata about the package - generally equivalent to the information available on the details page for that package.

 From the summary, you can get access to all available content and metadata formats for a package.
 Here is a sample download section for the BILLS-115hr1625enr example below, including a link to the related Billstatus package: